muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)

+### (m4)

+- Added descriptive error message on DirectInput interface load errors if UAC (user access control) prevents it from loading depending on the permissions of the logged in account.
+If a DLL load error occurs at startup, running the process in administrator mode usually solves the load issue.
+- Added check for MIDI ports to be available before offering the MIDI device tab.
+If you get an exception when changing to the MIDI or OSC devices, please create a GitHub issue and attach the screenshot of the exception.

 ### (m3)
 - Refactored behavior of *cycle mode* and *temporary mode* switch actions to handle gremlinEx backend changes
 - Bug fix: deleting a mode from a profile did not remove all references or mappings from actions